grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 You will likely already have encountered async APIs when working with the browser module such as [page.click]({{< relref "../javascript-api/k6-experimental/browser/page/click/" >}}), so the use of `async` and `await` keywords will be familiar to you.

-The full list of APIs that will migrate over to be async can be found in this [github comment](https://github.com/grafana/xk6-browser/issues/428#issuecomment-1964020837).
+The full list of APIs that will be migrated over to be async can be found in this [github comment](https://github.com/grafana/xk6-browser/issues/428#issuecomment-1964020837).
 You will also find a screenshot of a comparison between the [fillform.js example](https://github.com/grafana/xk6-browser/blob/main/examples/fillform.js) in `v0.51` and `v0.52` in another [comment](https://github.com/grafana/xk6-browser/issues/428#issuecomment-2141634960) in the same github issue.

 ### When can I migrate?